jeengbe/vality/README.md

 <h3 id="usage-models">Models</h3>

 Models are a way to describe reusable.. well.. models.
-Models need to be defined as a function, and models that use Enys for literals or arrays must return the object `as const`. ([See explanation](#note-1))
+Models need to be defined as a function, and models that use enys for literals or arrays must return the object `as const`. ([See explanation](#note-1))

 ```ts
 const Person = () => ({ // Eny for vality.object({ name: vality.string, ... })